 - Give your child Motrin if they are over a year old or Tylenol to help ease the swelling in their throat.

 - Warm baths at night are very effective to help break up the cough and you can add some Epsom Salt to help your child recover faster.
 This is my favorite one Dr. Teal’s Epsom Salts with Spearmint and Eucalyptus.
 If you have bath salts and essential oil you can just add them to the bath as well.

 - Once the barking cough is gone I use Zarbee’s Naturals Cold and Cough day and night cough syrup (Only if your child is over the age of 1 due to botulism from the honey).
 Give one teaspoon in the morning and then one teaspoon of the night time at night (make sure they are about eight hours apart.

 - Have your child drink plenty of fluids preferably orange juice or water instead of milk (which seems to cause more phlegm)

 - At night I use Zarbee’s chest rub to help with breathing and ease the cough, you can also apply this to the feet and put socks on to try and draw out the cough.

 - Dress your child in layers so they stay warm if it is cold in your house.
-I usually have a t shirt and then long sleeve shirt on our son along with socks.
+I usually have a t-shirt and then a long sleeve shirt on our son along with socks.

 How To Prevent Croup